TerryV8/click-count/docs/continuous_integration.md

 ## What if you need to run Jenkins under a different user in Linux

-To change the jenkins user, open the /etc/sysconfig/jenkins (in debian this file is created in /etc/default) and change the JENKINS_USER to whatever you want.
+To change the jenkins user, open the /etc/sysconfig/jenkins (in Debian, this file is created in /etc/default) and change the JENKINS_USER to whatever you want.
 Make sure that user exists in the system (you can check the user in the /etc/passwd file ).
 ```console
 $JENKINS_USER="manula"
 Then change the ownership of the Jenkins home, Jenkins webroot and logs.